j1y4-j/SportSync/README.md

 - Book sports courts in real time
 - Invite players and manage booking requests
 - Rent sports equipment from other users
 - List personal equipment for rent
+- AI analysis of equipment and condition assessment

 All interactions update instantly using Firebase, ensuring fairness, consistency, and transparency.